 The Compensation Committee periodically engages consultants to independently review our executive compensation program, practices, and policies.
-We did not engage an outside consultant in 2020.
+We did not engage an outside consultant in 2021.
 The Chief Human Resources Officer conducted market studies for the Committee to consider in its decision-making process.
-The information was used to assess and review our executive compensation levels and structure as well as evaluate the performance-based incentive plans it had established in 2017 for executive officers.
+The information was used to assess and review our executive compensation levels and structure as well as evaluate the performance-based incentive plans and targets it had approved for 2021.